 Paid post-performance compares engagements of influencers' “regular posts” with engagements of “paid posts” that have #ad or a tagged paid sponsorship.

-To reach 100% performance, the influencer on average would need to get the same amount of engagements on their “regular posts” and “paid posts”.
-For example: On average I get 1000 likes on every single post, but on the posts, I was paid for, I get on average 700 likes.
+For example, on average, I get 1000 likes on every single post, but on the posts, I was paid for, I get on average 700 likes.
 Then I would have a 70% paid performance rate shown by our platform.
 Meaning that the paid content in terms of engagements works 70% as well as regular content.

 Paid post-performance also can be more than 100%.
 For example, there can be influencers who normally get 1000 likes on their posts, but paid ads get 1400 likes on average.
 Then the paid post-performance rate would be 140%.